 Employer of record

-If your business needs to hire remote staff without setting up an entity in Norway, an Employer of Record makes this process simple, with minimal compromise on expenses and time.
+If your business needs to hire remote staff without setting up an entity, working with an Employer of Record in Norway makes this process simple, with minimal compromise on expenses and time.

 Working with an experienced Employer of Record allows you to bypass the complications of setting up a legal entity in-country by appointing a partner to oversee locally compliant payroll and manage mandatory benefits.